-- All new EOPS students must complete a tour of our tutoring center, the PLACe, in L-101.
+- All new CARE students must complete a tour of our tutoring center, the Academic Success Center (ASC), in L-101.
 Get familiar with this important campus resource.
-Ask the PLACe staff for a tour.
-The PLACe staff will show you what services are available to you and sign the back of your progress report.
+Ask the ASC staff for a tour and the staff will show you what services are available to you & sign the back of your progress report.

 - All students must complete one project each semester.
 Each project is designed to expand your knowledge and/or experience.
 Projects may focus on career decision making, campus resources, scholarships, etc.

-- Meet with an EOPS counselor three times each semester by appointment:
+- Meet with an EOPS/CARE counselor three times each semester by appointment:

 - Use these appointments to complete and/or update your educational plan, complete a long range plan, or to address any other concerns you may have.
 Make your first appointment during the first month of the semester.
 The second appointment should be scheduled for the middle of the semester and the third near the end of the semester.